Tap to close

 A defendant who provides value to a transferor in good faith and without notice of any claim affecting the transferred asset is protected from a subsequent restitutionary claim by the plaintiff.
 This defence is particularly important in three-party situations where property has passed through an intermediate transferor before reaching the defendant.

+Limitation periods.
 Restitutionary claims are subject to applicable limitation periods.
 In Ontario, the Limitations Act, 2002 generally imposes a two-year limitation period running from the date the claim was discovered, subject to the ultimate 15-year cap.
 A cause of action in unjust enrichment normally crystallizes when, in the absence of juristic reason, the enrichment is received by the defendant.

-Unjust Enrichment in Practice
+Unjust Enrichment in Practice.

 The principle of unjust enrichment applies across a wide range of factual settings.
 Understanding how courts have applied the three-part test in different contexts helps to illustrate both the power and the boundaries of this cause of action.